 Why is this?

-Well, phytoestrogens create more Oestrogens in the body.
+Well, phytoestrogens are adding hormone elements to the body.
 The Maca only regulates what is supposed to be there and gets the body to produce it’s own when there is too little of one or the other.

 Basically, oestrogen and progesterone work as a partnership.
 If one is too dominant, then the other needs to step up.
 So, if we are Oestrogen dominant, it means we are more likely to be progesterone low.
 If one added more progesterone, it will lower the Oestrogen levels, so both are in balance again.
 This is what Maca does so well.
 It allows the body to work this out all on it’s own.
 The reason Phytoestrogens cause such problems is because they are in very high quantities in the body.
 Please read this article on more specific information on why phytoestrogens are not recommended for Endometriosis.